 1. Sudden Change In Sleep Patterns

-2. Unexpected Reckless Behaviour
+2. Unexpected Reckless Behavior

 If you find your cautious partner taking a reckless approach to life, it may be an initial sign of depression.
 Reckless behavior includes rough driving, a sudden interest in adventure sports, gambling, or unprotected sex.
 Since such behaviors pose a threat to you and your partner, it is best to consult a mental health professional for the appropriate course of treatment.

-3. Unplanned Substance Abuse
+3. Regular Substance Abuse

 4. Changes In Communication Patterns